 Music is playing, not blaring in the bars and that’s something I like now.
 It’s nice to be able to chat with people when in a bar, rather than have your ears start bleeding.

 Otres 2 is even quieter, and to be fair my favourite of the places I’ve visited along this coastline.
-It has lovely beach restaurants and bars, not as many as Otres 1, but it’s quiet, clean and great place to be able to chill out for a bit.
+It has lovely beach restaurants and bars, not as many as Otres 1, but it’s a quiet, clean and great place to be able to chill out for a bit.
+I was finally starting to discover a completely different side to Cambodia.

-You can still grab a drink, eat great food, sit and enjoy the white sand beaches, just with far less people around and no one acting drunk and disorderly (at least not when I was there).
+You can still grab a drink, eat great food, sit and enjoy the white sand beaches, just with fewer people around and no one acting drunk and disorderly (at least not when I was there).

 At this point, I was starting to enjoy Cambodia a lot more.
 Next, it’s time to go and visit an island.